 - The importance of increasing employee engagement using corporate giving programs

-- Develop a reputation for giving back in communities which your corporation is based in
+- Developing a reputation for giving back in the community where your corporation is based.

-- Take a bottoms-up approach to corporate philanthropy by directing corporate giving dollars to the organizations which employees are passionate about
+- Establishing a program that directs corporate dollars to the organizations that employees are passionate about.

 Employees are passionate about different causes.
 Allow them to select from any 501(c)(3) nonprofit or accredited educational institution or K-12 school.
 Typical categories that companies specify include:

-It’s important to remember that what’s important to you, the program administrator, isn’t necessarily the same causes that your company’s employees.
+Remember that what’s important to you, the program administrator, isn’t necessarily the same as what is important to your company’s employees.
 Take their values into consideration when designing your program.

-Employees give back to communities in different ways.
-Some choose to donate monetarily while others may give their time.
+Employees give back to their communities in different ways.
+Some choose to donate monetarily while others may prefer to volunteer.
 Offer a variety of employee giving programs including:

-It is standard to offer corporate giving programs to full-time employees.
-But don’t forget to include part-time employees, retirees, and spouses as they’re some of the most active donors and volunteers.
-Giving these valuable contributors access to your program can really help raise your company’s reputation within your communities.
+It’s considered standard to offer corporate giving programs to full-time employees, but don’t forget to include part-time employees, retirees, and spouses as they can be some of the most active donors and volunteers.
+Giving these valuable contributors access to your program can really help raise your company’s reputation within your community.

 Click on the following companies for samples of how they’re leading their respective industries with best-in-class employee matching gift and overall employee giving programs:

-Designing well thought out program guidelines isn’t enough.
-For the best possible outcome, there must be a concentrated effort to promote the employee giving programs both internally to employees as well as externally to the communities your company is supporting.
+Designing well-thought-out program guidelines isn’t enough.
+For the best possible outcome, there must be a concentrated effort to promote your employee giving programs internally to employees and externally to the community your company is supporting.

-Measuring your company’s internal success with promoting the matching gift programs and ensuring the process is user-friendly can be done by looking at your company’s employee participation rate on a regular basis.
-When you launch your corporate match program make sure you have a well designed outreach strategy planned for the entire company throughout the upcoming year.
+Measuring your company’s internal success (i.e. promoting the matching gift program and ensuring the process is user-friendly) can be done by looking at your company’s employee participation rate on a regular basis.
+When you launch your corporate matching gift program, make sure you have a well-designed outreach strategy planned for the entire company throughout the upcoming year.
 Otherwise, your employees and your community may overlook your program.

 Double the Donation is focused on helping nonprofits maximize donations received from existing matching gift and volunteer grant programs.

-We don’t setup or manage corporate programs, but there are a number of companies out there that cater to corporations.
+Although we don’t set up or manage corporate programs, there are a number of companies out there that do cater to corporations.
 3rd party matching gift and volunteer grant program vendors include: